pithecuse527/Tap-Position-Inference/README.md

 By using those colledted data, we can build our inference model with small neural network.
 (Keras, Tensorflow 2.0)

-You may see how it actually works on the inference.ipynb file.
+You may see how it actually works on the inference ipynb files.

 ## Author